Anakin-bb8/Nuitka-GUI-NPTE/README.md

 [System requirements](#requirements)

-# Now avaiable on MacOS!
-To install, go in the release section and download the latest version (Is highly raccomended to follow the instructions below) NOTE: On macos, if you want to set the icon from a .png or .jpeg file you will need to install the imageio plugin with: `pip3 install imageio`.

 # Description
 This software is completely developed in Python language and converted in `.exe` with the nuitka Python library.
 The app is made to simplify the creation of Windows executables.